metrik420/Lyric-scrapper/README.md

 Instructions:
 Ensure the user has Python 3 installed.

-After downloading or cloning the project, the user needs to run:pip install -r requirements.txt
+After downloading or cloning the project, the user needs to run:

+pip install -r requirements.txt

-Then, they can run the application using:python3 scrappy.py
+Then, they can run the application using:

+python3 scrappy.py

-The user can now navigate to http://127.0.0.1:1990 to access the web interface.
+The user can now navigate to http://127.0.0.1:1990 or http://Your_Devices_IP to access the web interface.